kernkonzept/cons/doc/usage.md

 # Cons, the Console Multiplexer {#l4re_servers_cons}

-`cons` is an interactive multiplexer for console in- and output.
+`cons` is an interactive multiplexer for console input and output.
 It buffers the output from different %L4 clients and allows to switch between them to redirect input.

 ## Multiplexers and Frontends

-cons is able to connect multiple clients with multiple in/output servers.
+cons is able to connect multiple clients to multiple console I/O servers.
+All clients are connected to all configured multiplexers

-Clients are handled by a _multiplexer_.
-Each multiplexer publishes a server capability that allows to create new client connections.
-The default multiplexer is normally known under the `cons` capability.

-Actual in/output is handled by separate frontends.
+Multiplexers and frontends come in pairs where the actual I/O is handled by the frontend.
 From the point-of-view of cons, a frontend consists of an IPC channel to a server that speaks an appropriate server protocol.
 By default the L4.Env.log capability is used.
+Only frontends that speak the L4::Vcon protocol are supported.

+A multiplexer handles and routes the I/O of each client to and from its respective frontend.

+Each client's console settings (e.g. color, visibility) apply to all multiplexers and cannot be changed individually.
+A user can connect to all clients through all multiplexers.
+It is not possible to assign individual clients to distinct multiplexers.

+## Client sessions

 For clients cons implements the L4::Vcon and the Virtio console interface.
-The supported frontends is limited to L4::Vcon only.
+A client session can be requested through a `create` call to cons' factory. cons binds its factory capability to the `cons` capability.
+See the example below on how this can be set up.

 ## Starting the service